Morro de São Paulo: History

 Martim Afonso de Sousa, landed in 1531 and baptized this island "Tynharéa" and the Bahian accent soon transformed that name to "Tinharé".
 In 1535 the village of Morro de São Paulo was founded in the extreme north of the island by Francisco Romero and the local population.
 Morro de Sao Paulo was the site of patrols and attacks by German submarines between 1942 and 1945 as part of German naval attacks across the coast of Bahia and Sergipe during World War II.
 The German government initially targeted merchant ships off Bahia and Sergipe, but civilian casualties were numerous.
 The German submarine U-507 attacked the Itagiba off the Morro de São Paulo Lighthouse, killing the majority of the 179 passengers.
 The citizen of Bahia experienced scarcity, speculation, and famine due to the threat of German attack from 1942 to 1945; Morro de São Paulo was largely abandoned by the federal government and suffered from both famine and lawlessness.

 Education

 Morro de São Paulo is home to the Waldorf pedagogy school, Escola CreArte.

 Transportation

-The village is 272 km from the city of Salvador by route and 60 km by sea.
-The only way to get to the island is by boat or by flights from Salvador da Bahia airport to Morro de São Paulo Airport.
+The village is 272 km from Salvador da Bahia by road and ferry and 60 km by sea.
+The village is also accessible by direct flights from Salvador da Bahia to Lorenzo Airport.